-Our legislative staff has more than 60 years of combined legislative experience.
+Our legislative staff has extensive legislative experience.
 Legislators know that MAC is the go-to organization for all matters that affect county government; and consistently seek MAC's opinion and input.

 MAC has steadily become the strongest local government advocacy association.
 With that, county influence continues to grow in the Legislature with 43 current House and Senate members as former county commissioners.

-2. MAC'S ECONOMIC DEVELOPMENT PROGRAM GETS DOLLARS FOR COUNTIES
+2. MAC'S GRANTS PROGRAM GETS DOLLARS FOR COUNTIES

-The Economic Development Program has assisted counties in obtaining more than $6.1 million in grants in six years from such environmental and public safety programs as brownfield assessments, Byrne/JAG grants and COPS grants, with more on the way.
+The Grants Program has assisted counties in obtaining more than $6.1 million in grants from such environmental and public safety programs as brownfield assessments, Byrne/JAG grants and COPS grants, with more on the way.